Across32/AddressCodex/README.md

 # AddressCodex

-This is contact book for Linux 64-bit system.
+This is a contact book for Linux 64-bit system.
 Just download the zip file, extract and use with double click on 'AddressCodex' file!